WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 utilize streaming JSON in order to facilitate usage of tools like CURL for signalling operations.

-The media control byway utilizes a binary encoding format.
-It consists of a variable length length field, followed by a payload, which is a byte sequence of that length.
-Each payload starts with a variable length type field, followed by a format which is type specific.
-Once the client initiates the transaction to open the media control byway, it MUST send a HELLO media control command.
-Similarly, the RIPP server MUST send a HELLO media control command in return once the request has been received.
-This causes the HTTP client and server to transmit the data, rather than waiting for more.
-[OPEN ISSUE: do we need this??]

 ## The Media Sequence

 In RIPP, media is represented as a continuous sequence of RIPP media frames embedded in a media byway.
-Each ripp media frame has a variable length sequence number offset, followed by a variable length length field, followed by a codec frame equal to that length.
+Each ripp media frame encodes a variable length sequence number offset, followed by a variable length length field, followed by a codec frame equal to that length.
 The media byway itself, when created, includes properties that are shared across all